Eagerly awaiting the day when you can exchange contracts and get the keys to your new home is how buying a house is often portrayed.

 Of course, you want to have a strong positive feeling towards the property that you are spending all that time and effort on purchasing, but sometimes falling head over heels for a particular place can end in tears.

 This is because even when you have had an offer accepted there is still many other hoops to jump through including getting a survey done, and making the exchange.
-Sadly, this means that your purchase is not final at this stage, and so is still vulnerable to be surpassed by another offer, meaning that if you fall in love with a house, you could get your heart broken.
+Sadly, this means that your purchase is not final at this stage, and so is still vulnerable to be surpassed by another offer, meaning that if you fall in love with a house, you could find yourself heartbroken.